-- 19. Section 5 of the Intelligence Services Act, 1994, is hereby amended? - (a) by the substitution in subsection (2) for the words preceding paragraph (a) of the following words:
+19. Section 5 of the Intelligence Services Act, 1994, is hereby amended-

+(a) by the substitution in subsection (2) for the words preceding paragraph (a) of the following words:

-"If a judge as defined in section 1 of the Interception and Monitoring [Prohibition] Act, [1992 (Act No. 127 of 1992)] 2001, is [convinced] satisfied, on the [grounds mentioned] facts alleged in a written application complying with directives issued under subsection (7), that there are reasonable grounds to believe that?";
+"If a judge as defined in section 1 of the Interception and Monitoring [Prohibition] Act, [1992 (Act No. 127 of 1992)] 2001, is [convinced] satisfied, on the [grounds mentioned] facts alleged in a written application complying with directives issued under subsection (7), that there are reasonable grounds to believe that-";

-- (b) by the substitution in subsection (3) for paragraph (a) of the following paragraph: - "(a) A direction referred to in subsection (2) shall be issued by the judge concerned for a specific period not exceeding three months at a time, and the period for which it has been issued shall be mentioned in the direction."; - (c) by the substitution for subsection (4) of the following subsection:
+(b) by the substitution in subsection (3) for paragraph (a) of the following paragraph:

+"(a) A direction referred to in subsection (2) shall be issued by the judge concerned for a specific period not exceeding three months at a time, and the period for which it has been issued shall be mentioned in the direction.";
-- "(4) The judge referred to in subsection (2) may, upon a written application complying with the directives issued under subsection (7)? - (a) extend the period referred to in subsection (3) for a further period not exceeding three months at a time; or - (b) make further additions or amendments to an existing direction referred to in subsection (3).

-if that judge is [convinced] satisfied that the extension, addition or amendment, as the case may be, is necessary for a reason mentioned in subsection (2)."; and
+- (c) by the substitution for subsection (4) of the following subsection: - "(4) The judge referred to in subsection (2) may, upon a written application complying with the directives issued under subsection (7)- - (a) extend the period referred to in subsection (3) for a further period not exceeding three months at a time; or - (b) amend an existing direction referred to in subsection (3), if that judge is [convinced] satisfied that the extension or, amendment, as the case may be, is necessary for a reason mentioned in subsection (2)."; and

-- (d) by the substitution for subsection (7) of the following subsection: - "(7) (a) The Judges-President of the [several Divisions of the Supreme Court of South Africa] High Courts may jointly issue directives to uniformly regulate the manner and procedure of applications in terms of subsection (2). - (b) If the judge referred to in subsection (2) considers any case to be sufficiently urgent, the procedure contemplated in paragraph (a) may be dispensed with and the matter may be dealt with in such manner and subject to such conditions as he or she deems fit, including, in an appropriate case, the hearing of an oral application and the granting of an oral direction. - (c) An oral direction referred to in paragraph (b) must be confirmed in writing within 48 hours. - (d) An oral direction may only be confirmed in writing as contemplated in paragraph (c) pursuant to a written application for such confirmation."
+- (d) by the substitution for subsection (7) of the following subsection: - "(7) (a) The Judges-President of the [several Divisions of the 15 Supreme Court of South Africa] High Courts may jointly issue directives to uniformly regulate the manner and procedure of applications in terms of subsection (2). - (b) If the judge referred to in subsection (2) considers any case to be sufficiently urgent, the procedure contemplated in paragraph (a) may be dispensed with and the matter may be dealt with in such manner and subject to such conditions as he or she deems fit, including, in an appropriate case, the hearing of an oral application and the granting of an oral direction. - (c) An oral direction referred to in paragraph (b) must be confirmed in $\mid 25$ writing within 48 hours.".